SCODEMeetup/cbus-biking-LOC/api/README.md

 ## Swagger API documentation

 Swagger documentation for all API endpoints is made available through the [rswag gem] (https://github.com/rswag/rswag).
 This documentation is generated from Request rspec tests that include schema information, required parameters and expected status codes for all supported HTTP methods.
-You can also invoke the methods directly from the Swagger UI.
+These methods can be invoked directly from the Swagger UI.

 The generated documentation (Swagger UI) is available at http://localhost:3000/api-docs/index.html after the cloning and initialization steps.
-If you wish to use a different host or port than the default:
+To use a different host or port than the default:

 1. Locate and modify the default host in the spec/swagger_helper.rb file as shown below: